mylestunglee/articulation70/README.md

 - Remove order number: Yes

-For the plates, I used:
+For the switch plates, I used:
 - Base material: FR-4
 - PCB thickness: 1.2 mm
 - PCB colour: black
 - Surface finish: HASL (with lead) because the unleaded option greatly increases cost and the plates do not have any pads.
+- Remove order number: Yes

+For the controller plates, I used:
+- Base material: FR-4
+- PCB thickness: 1.2 mm
+- PCB colour: black
+- Surface finish: HASL (with lead)
 - Remove order number: Yes

 ## How to adjust the layout